solothought/shabdawali/README.md

 # How to use

-You can either install it through npm ,or download js from dist [dist](dist) folder or directly refer to [CDN](https://unpkg.com/shabdawali@2.0.0/dist/shabdawali.js).
+You can either install it through npm ,or download js from [dist](dist) folder or directly refer to [CDN](https://unpkg.com/shabdawali@2.0.0/dist/shabdawali.js).

 ```bash
 npm i shabdawali